 Have we scaled vision like language yet?

-A few years ago at our CVPR 2023 Transformers for Vision workshop, Lucas Beyer said something offhand that struck me by surprise which I’ve been trying to piece together ever since.
-The interaction went something like this: Question from the audience: “Why aren’t we scaling vision models as large as we do LLMs?”
-“You know, actually, the largest vision models are on par with the largest language models if you look at [X].” - Lucas ...
+A few years ago at our CVPR 2023 Transformers for Vision workshop, Lucas Beyer said something that struck me by surprise.
+I’ve been trying to piece it together ever since.
+The interaction went something like this: Audience: “Why aren’t we scaling vision models as large as we do LLMs?”
+Lucas: “You know, actually, the largest vision models are on par with the largest language models if you look at [X].”
+I can never quite remember what X was — FLOPs, parameters, or token budget.
+Obviously now it’s not parameters.
+The largest recorded ViTs still tap out in the 22B regime, with the most consistent scaling amounts being 1B–7B as in DINOv3 [10]. ...

 FSDP for Dummies